davidkoh/SNF2012/README.md

 For comparison I also tried performing a Logistic Regression.
 Using Logistic Regression I was able to get an accuracy of 56%.
 To see how it would be affected using PCA I used that in conjunction with Logistic Regression which again decreased the accuracy, this time to 52%.

 Therefore in my analysis Random Forests was the best model in predicting whether or not a person was frisked.
-Since PCA creates new features (aka components) to make predictions I decided to compare the features used without PCA against just using “race”, “sex”, and “age” with Random Forests, which yielded an accuracy of XX%.
+Since PCA creates new features (aka components) to make predictions I decided to compare the features used without PCA against just using “race”, “sex”, and “age” with Random Forests, which yielded an accuracy of 62%.
 Although using “race”, “sex”, and “age” with Random Forests still did a better job of predicting than the other combinations using more features helped better predict whether or not someone was frisked.

 ##Conclusion##